What You’ll Learn 🎯

 When should you use orbit analysis?

-Orbit analysis is applicable for analysis of journal bearings.
-Journal bearings are also sometimes referred to as bushings, plain bearings, or sleeve bearings.
-These bearing types all have a fluid lubrication layer in between the shaft and bearing which makes the shaft have a sliding action with a loose movement within the clearance.
+Orbit analysis is suitable for the evaluation of journal bearings.
+These bearings are also sometimes referred to as bushings, plain bearings, or sleeve bearings.
+All of these types feature a fluid lubrication layer between the shaft and the bearing, allowing the shaft to slide with some freedom of movement within the clearance.

-Orbit analysis is not applicable for roller bearings and gears, or other bearing types having roller action or direct connection between the shaft and bearing, since you do not have a fluid medium / lubrication in between, and hereby no loose shaft movement.
-Instead, for such direct contact bearings and gears Order analysis is the proper application.
+Orbit analysis is not applicable to roller bearings, gears, or other bearing types that involve rolling action or a direct connection between the shaft and the bearing.
+This is because there is no fluid medium or lubrication layer between the components, and therefore no loose shaft movement.
+Instead, for such direct-contact bearings and gears, Order analysis is the appropriate method of evaluation.

 What is needed to configure and get going with orbit analysis?

-The basic measurement setup for orbit analysis consists of:
+The basic measurement setup for orbit analysis consists of the following:

 pair of proximity probes (also called eddy-current probes) per bearing,